Top of Page

 5. Clients

 We recommend using the Domain Time II Manager to easily upgrade all your existing machines.
 Manager can investigate your network, automatically upgrade all your existing Domain Time machines, and provide a list of other machines that need to be upgraded manually.
-See the Network Rollout page for instructions on performing remote upgrades.
+See the How to Manage Domain Time Remotely page for instructions on performing remote upgrades.

 • Contact us to obtain the new distribution files on physical media.